cape-/api-up/README.md

 # api-rendr

 API implementation on the fly.
-Provides hooks for validations, transformations, and triggering other actions
+Provides hooks for validations, transformations, and triggering other actions.

+This module uses (express)[https://expressjs.com].

 # Intuitive and simple